crossplane/crossplane/design/design-doc-composition-functions.md

 identical Function inputs should have the same tag.
 A Function can optionally signal that its response is valid for the same input for a period of time by returning a non-zero `meta.ttl`.
-This allows Crossplane (or an intermediary such as a reverse proxy) to cache the responses of idempotent and side-effect-less Functions.
+This allows Crossplane (or an intermediary such as a reverse proxy) to cache the responses of deterministic and side-effect-less Functions.

 Building caching support is not in scope for beta.
 This will likely prove to be